By Victor Haghani and James White 1

-Finally, a big thank you to Larry Hilibrand, Ayman Hindy and WK, as well as our colleagues at Elm– Jeff, Arjun, Bruce, Gregg and Tara—for your help with this note.
+A big thank you to Larry Hilibrand, Ayman Hindy and WK, as well as our colleagues at Elm – Jeff, Arjun, Bruce, Gregg and Tara – for your help with this note.

 - Assuming the investments are not held in tax-advantaged retirement accounts.
 Also, we’re assuming the investor is not able to achieve total portfolio level asset allocation changes either through making exaggerated changes in non-taxable retirement accounts or through adding to investment accounts with further savings from earnings each year.
 Both of these can be tax efficient ways of moving one’s asset allocation without incurring capital gains taxes.

 - To be precise, that 5% is the expected arithmetic return in excess of T-bills, a standard proxy for cash.
 Also, for the purposes of this example, we’re assuming that the T-bill rate = 1%.
 We are using US equities for this example for simplicity, but as you know, at Elm Partners we believe in global diversification.

 - Assuming you spent your investment income.
 Also, more significantly, we’re ignoring the fact that you have a tax liability (think of it as negative cash) of $12.5 (25% of 50% of $100 of appreciated equities), which, if you think of it as negative cash, you may wish to subtract from your $50 of cash, leaving you with $41.7 of cash.
 Your allocation to equities taking this tax liability into account is actually 71%, higher than the more conventionally calculated allocation of 67% we’re using here.